All Aboard Kenyon College

 In 1827 Philander Chase laid the cornerstone of Old Kenyon which was a massive Gothic structure and in 1829 it was complete.
 Gothic architecture became the design throughout the college as it is relevant yet today.
 The first class to graduate received their B.A.’s in 1829.
 The cost of education was $70.00 for 40 weeks of student life.

 Many Kenyon students traveled to Gambier via the C.A. & C. Railroad and it was not uncommon to see them boarding trains at the small station.
 Stuart Pierson (pictured to the right above) was a student at Kenyon College in 1905, and an aspiring member of the Delta Kappa Epsilon fraternity.
-On October 28, 1905, he was killed by an unscheduled train, after going to the railway bridge where the cache was located.
+On October 28, 1905, he was killed by an unscheduled train, after going to the railway bridge.
 Was as part of a hazing ceremony.
 Pierson was struck by the C.A & C. Locomotive #26 on a railroad bridge over the Kokosing River.
 Newspapers and commentators around the world were not bashful in their speculation.
 As one newspaper noted, the incident was “the talk of the United States for weeks.”
 Headlines cried, “Student Was Tied to Track” and was used as anti-fraternity propaganda.
 To listen to this story go to the link above.

 Kenyon college is the oldest private college in Ohio.
 Old Kenyon is the oldest building on campus 1827-1836 and reconstructed in 1849.
 It is listed on the National Register of Historic Places.
 In 1880 the village of Gambier was occupied by 576 people.
 By 1910-1911 aside from room and board, the cost to attend Kenyon College was $125.00 it was comprised of 14 instructors and 125 students.